asand017/rshell/README.md

 Bugs:

 ls output has somewhat abnoraml spacing, although it is mainly an aesthetic bug. ls -l prints an error message at the end of completion.
 While the data is correct, this is a bug that was too hidden for me to find in time.
 Additionally, ls -l can only output the numerical user and group ids.
 Also, the last modified date is in raw seconds.
 Combinations of the ls flags will only work with up to two combined flags.

+rshell is unable to complete piped commands.
+It has difficulty parsing the right side of the pipe and as a result cannont complete the piping process.

 Additional Files: